FreeDGroup/ChinaMobileIOSSample/README.md

 ## Introduction

 We provides the web for chatbot services.
-Ultimately, we will recommend using it through the Nativ sdk.
+Ultimately, we will recommend using it through the Nateb sdk.
-Until then, i recommend using the webview module in your iOS app.
+Until then, we recommend using the webview module in your iOS app.

 ## Quick Start